JeremyNevill/firework/README.md

 Once log items have been added you can browse the real-time timeline to see what happened when.

-Items can be added manually or automatically via the inbound API.
+Items can be added manually or automatically via the inbound rest API.

-Integration to services such as Zapier enable realtime logging of hundreds of upstream applications.
+Integration to services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream applications.

-## Host Firework
+## Run a Firework Server

-To host a test or production version of Firework follow the instructions below:
+To host a test or production version of the Firework server follow the instructions below:

 ### Linux Hosting